lakxhit/face_sync_Wav2Lip/README.md

 Face recognition for specifc face taken from - https://github.com/jahongir7174/FaceID

+Full project not given as folder too big ,can the run thr project by following these steps:-

 How to run this project:-
 This can be done in cmd